A frequency function approach to quantitative unique continuation for elliptic equations: Introduction

 \section{Introduction}

 A partial differential operator $L$ is said to have the {\em unique continuation property} (UCP) if whenever $u$ is a solution to $L u = 0$ in some domain $\Om$ and there exists an open set $U \su \Om$ for which $u \equiv 0$ in $U$, then it necessarily follows that $u \equiv 0$ in $\Om$.
 We say that $L$ has the {\em strong unique continuation property} (SUCP) if whenever $u$ is a solution to $L u = 0$ in $\Om$ and there exists a point $x_0 \in \Om$ at which $u$ vanishes to infinite order, then $u \equiv 0$ in $\Om$.
-The study of (strong) unique continuation for operators of the form $-\LP + V$, where $V \in L^t$, has a long history, see for example \cite{Car39}, \cite{Aro57}, \cite{AKS62}, \cite{SS80}, \cite{ABG81}, and \cite{JK85}.
-The notable result of Jerison and Kenig \cite{JK85} shows that the SUCP holds for $V \in L^{n/2}$ for every $n \ge 3$.
-For generalized Schr\"odinger operators of the form \eqref{ellipticOp}, the results of \cite{KT01} show that the SUCP holds whenever the leading coefficients are Lipschitz continuous and the lower order terms satisfy very general conditions.
-For $n \ge 3$, the counterexamples due to Pli\'{s} \cite{Pli63} show that we need to assume that $A$ is Lipschitz in order for a variable-coefficient operator to have the SUCP.
+The study of (strong) unique continuation for operators of the form {$- \di\pr{A \gr } + W \cdot \gr + V$} has a long history, see for example \cite{Car39}, \cite{Aro57}, \cite{AKS62}, \cite{SS80}, \cite{ABG81}, \cite{JK85}{, and \cite{KT01}.
+The results of \cite{AKS62} show that the SUCP holds for differential inequalities associated to operators with $A \in C^{0,1}$ and bounded lower-order terms.} Jerison and Kenig prove in \cite{JK85} that the SUCP holds for $-\LP + V$ in $\R^n$ for $n \ge 3$ if $V \in L^{n/2}$.
+The results of \cite{KT01} show that the SUCP holds whenever the leading coefficients are Lipschitz continuous and the lower order terms satisfy very general conditions. {For example, \cite{KT01} establishes the SUCP when $\abs{x} \abs{\gr A} \in \ell^1(L^\iny)$, $V \in c_0(L^{\frac n 2})$, and $W \in \ell^1(L^n)$.} For $n \ge 3$, the counterexamples due to Pli\'{s} \cite{Pli63} show that we must assume that $A$ is Lipschitz in order for a variable-coefficient operator to have the SUCP.
 All of these results were proved using Carleman estimates.

 In this article, we focus on generalized Schr\"odinger operators of the form